 1936, Freshman was separated into their own band, led by Varsity Drum Major, Charles Ledwith, to focus more on drill.

-1937, band member not in the military longer have military ranks; however, ROTC members still wore them.
+1937, band members not in the military longer have to wear military ranks; however, ROTC members still wore them.
 The band was no longer under military control.
 Leadership is made up of band officers.
 This leadership was in charge of creating and teaching the drill to the band.

 1938, a specific concert “Symphonic” band was created separate from the marching band.

 1939, an attempt was made to create a women’s concert band, but the instrumentation was not complete enough.